Logical Operators

 [1] TRUE

 As you see, both statements return the value TRUE because, — well — 4 is smaller than 5 and 6 is larger than 2.
-As you might guess, if there is TRUE there should also be a FALSE.
+You can think of these operators as functions that takes two inputs.

 24 > 50